 Alcohol inks are also waterproof and fade-resistant, making them ideal for scrapbooking and other projects exposed to light or moisture.

 Alcohol Ink Art

 Alcohol ink art is a type of painting that uses alcohol-based ink.
 The inks are highly pigmented and have a low viscosity, which makes them ideal for creating colorful abstract designs.

-Alcohol ink paintings are typically made on non-porous surfaces such as glass or metal.
-The inks can also be used on yupo paper, but the results are not as dramatic.
+Alcohol ink paintings are typically made on non-porous surfaces like glass or metal.
+The inks can also be used on yupo paper, but the results are less dramatic.

 To create an alcohol ink painting, the artist applies a small amount of ink to the surface.
 The inks will quickly spread out, creating unpredictable and often beautiful patterns.
 Once the inks have dried, the painting can be sealed with a varnish to protect it from damage.

 Alcohol ink art is a relatively new art form but has already gained a devoted following among alcohol ink artists and collectors.